Greenstand/treetracker-admin-api/README.md

-# treetracker-admin-api
+# treetracker-map-api

-This API microservice is for access controlled CRUD for administrative access to treetracker data.

-This API is initially based off the treetracker-map-api repository
+API for web maps of tree plantings.